Welcome to UMD

 Directory ID

-Campus IT creates a unique Directory ID (different than your UID number!) for logging into your IT services.
+Campus IT creates a unique Directory ID (different from your UID number!) for logging into your IT services.
 This will also be the prefix for your campus email.

 - Use this link to activate your Directory ID (username) and set your passphrase.